-Building facades shall-should respond to the character and composition of existing commercial buildings along Pacific Avenue.
-More specifically, facades shall be composed with 3 clearly distinct zones: the storefront, up to 18 feet in height or 15 feet south of Catheart Street up to the required minimum heights based on location; the upper two to three stories of the facade to the established parapet height Base Height (e.g., 50/55/70/85 feet); and the roof and cornice treatment, which includes the visible portions of any additional height permitted above the Base Height of 55 feet established base height, based on location.
+Building facades shall respond to the character and composition of existing commercial buildings along Pacific Avenue.
+More specifically, facades shall be composed with 3 clearly distinct zones: the storefront, up to 18 feet in height or 15 feet south of Cathcart Street; the upper two to three stories of the facade to the established parapet height (e.g., 55 feet); and the roof and cornice treatment, which includes the visible portions of any additional height permitted above the Base Height of 55 feet.
 This compositional approach is consistent with the existing building facades along Pacific Avenue, as well as the desire to reinforce the pedestrian realm and avoid the creation of monolithic vertical walls along the street edge.
 A separation of treatment shall be clearly established between the ground-level storefront and the upper building levels, utilizing a strong belt course or architectural line, and through the specific storefront treatment described below.
 Similarly, a strong cornice line or roof treatment is encouraged to promote variety and a distinctive silhouette along the street.